@Singleton

 container will initialize the target singleton session beans.

-The following singleton session bean, PrimaryBean
+The following singleton session bean, PrimaryBean, should be started

 up first: